Melvillian/navi/README.md

     #### a.
 Categorization of Topics Mentioned
     1. **Job Search and Interviews**
-       - Communications and processes at Uniswap and Coinbase
+       - Communications and processes at <Company 2 Name> and <Company Name>
        - Interview preparation strategies

     2. **Healthcare Research**